 In Phillips’ eyes, the best videos always tell a story.
 “Even a product feature can have an emotional story that can encourage discovery or curiosity.
 You have to think about who your target audience is exactly and what influence do you want this video to have them on them – what do you want them to do, think or feel?
 That feel part is important.”

-Morris also notes that effective techniques can include altering videos for different crowds and doing AB testing, sending out two different versions of a video to see which performs better and using Google or Facebook analytics to monitor the feedback.
+Morris also notes that effective techniques for storytelling in video can include altering videos for different crowds and doing AB testing, sending out two different versions of a video to see which performs better and using Google or Facebook analytics to monitor the feedback.
 You’ll understand very quickly which version is resonating with your audience.

 For companies that do both online and offline marketing, AB testing with Google or social media channels can be a real benefit to your entire marketing plan.
 It’s an inexpensive way to test different messages, and you can then base your print, event or experiential campaigns on the winning digital narrative and be confident that you are putting your best foot forward across your channels.